Have you heard the saying, “There’s no such thing as a free kitten?”

 - Supporting WordPress Products: This group is for professionals who provide free/pro support for WordPress products.
 They chat about all things related to support.
 Just talking about doing support and doing it better.

-- WordPress Help: This group is also for helping people to find answers to their WordPress.org (self-hosted) questions.
+- WordPress Explained – Help for Beginners: As it states, this is all about helping people find answers to their WordPress.org questions.

-- WordPress Speed Up: This group is for all WordPress.org speedupers skill levels who want to know more about how to speed up your sites.
-The purpose of this group is to help you speed up your sites, not to speed them up instead of you, and for free.
+- WordPress Speed Up: This group is for all WordPress.org speeduper skill levels who want to know more about how to speed up your sites.
+The purpose of this group is to help you speed up your sites for free.

-- WordPress, SEO, & Internet Questions: This group is for helping people to find answers to WordPress.org, SEO and Internet questions.
+- WordPress, SEO & Internet Questions: This group is for helping people find answers to WordPress.org, SEO, and Internet questions.

-- WordPress Security: This is an WordPress security group with a lot of experts and almost-experts.
-They are beginner-tolerant, although they may point you toward beginner security resources.
+- WordPress Security: This is a WordPress security group with a lot of experts and almost-experts.
+They are beginner-tolerant and can point you toward beginner security resources.

-- WordPress Plugins: This group is for helping people to find answers to their WordPress.org (self-hosted) plugin questions.
+- WordPress Plugins: This group is for helping people find answers to their WordPress.org plugin questions.

-- All About WordPress: This group is dedicated to encouraging discussion of WordPress related topics.
+- All About WordPress: This group is dedicated to helping WordPress users, designers, and developers.

-- WP Care Market: Group for Web Professionals: This group is all about providing quality website care and support to clients!
+- WP Care Market: This group is all about providing quality website care and support to clients.
 Open to all website professionals to gather resources, support and training for implementing website care in their business the right way.
 Highly related to what we do over at WPMRR!